formspree/blogophonic-hugo/README.md

 Let’s say you have a style guide to follow and `washed-blue` just won’t cut the mustard.
 We built Blogophonic for you, too.
 There is an override of these predefined colors available, you just need to dig a little deeper.

-In the theme assets, locate and open the main SCSS file (`/assets/scaffold.scss`).
+In the `assets` folder, locate and open the main SCSS file (`/assets/scaffold.scss`).
 After the crazy looking variables you probably don’t recognize, and directly following the Tachyons import (`@import 'tachyons';`) you’ll see a comment that looks just like this:

 ```scss
 // uncomment the import below to activate custom-colors